 Not unlike American elder, elderflower or dwarf elder, the Sambaca nigra have different medicinal properties.
 The leaves and the flowers of the elderberry can reduce inflammation and swelling and serve as a pain reliever.
 It is also capable of inducing sweating and increasing the production of urine.
 The bark of the elderberry can even be an effective diuretic, vomit inducer and laxative (x).

 How is Elderberry Extract Made?

 The berries of the elderberry plant serve as the primary makeup of elderberry extract.
 It can take the form of syrup, juice, chutneys, jams and elderberry wine.
-The flowers can be boiled with water and sugar to make syrup, or they can be infused into a seeping, hot cup of tea.
+The flowers can be boiled with water and sugar to make syrup, or they can be infused into a hot cup of tea.
 They are also tasty enough to toss in a salad and eat raw (x).

 Elderberry Extract Benefits

-The many benefits reported from using elderberry extract include the prevention of cold and flu, the alleviation of flu symptoms, heart health support, and they have anti-inflammatory and anti-infection properties.
+The many benefits reported from using elderberry extract include the prevention of cold and flu, the alleviation of flu symptoms, heart health support, and anti-inflammatory and anti-infection properties.
 They are also high in nutrition and contain natural antioxidants.

 Rich in Vitamins and Nutrients

 Elderberry extract is high in vitamins and dietary fiber.
 They are also high in vitamin C, which helps enhance your immune system (x).
 On top of that, they are a great source of phenolic acids and flavonols, which are powerful antioxidants (x).
 Since they are high in dietary fiber, elderberries can help to reduce constipation.